hovikgas/Python-Coding-Challenges/dictionaries/int_freq/README.md

 **Lines 32-33:** If the integer currently at the index `intlist[i]` is already a key in the `int_freq_dict` dictionary, increment its associated value by 1.
 Because this is the last line of executable code within the for-loop, Python will automatically increment the index of `intlist` by 1, and the if/else comparison will be run on the next integer in `intlist`.

 **Lines 35-36:** Now that the for-loop has cataloged the frequency of each integer in `int_list` into the `int_freq_dict` dictionary, we need to isolate the integer that appears most frequently so we can return that integer later.
 We can do this by isolating the key-value pair that has the highest value.
-This will represent the key containing the integer that appeard most often, and the value containing the number of times the integer appears in `intlist`.
+This will represent the key containing the integer that appeared most often, and the value containing the number of times the integer appears in `intlist`.

 We can do this by calling the `.items()` dictionary method on the `int_freq_dict` dictionary.
-The `.items()` method returns a list of tuples, and inside each tuple is a key-value pair from the dictionary.
+The `.items()` method [returns a list of tuples](https://www.tutorialspoint.com/python/dictionary_items.htm), and inside each tuple is a key-value pair from the dictionary.
 The key is stored in the 0th index of the tuple (eg: `my_tuple[0]`) and the value is stored in the 1st index of the tuple (eg: `my_tuple[1]`).
 We're saving this output list to a variable called `freq_data`.

 **Lines 38-39:** Initialize two variables that we'll use to store values temporarily as we loop through `freq_data` in the next bit of code.
 Both the `temp_freq` and `temp_num` variables are initialized to zero so that when we compare the positive numbers we'll access in `freq_data`, the zero is always less than whatever number we're accessing.